 7 Stages To Heal From Infidelity – Explained By An Expert

 “The process of healing from infidelity is extremely challenging, but it is possible to recover a relationship if both parties want it badly enough and work through their deeper issues to repair the broken trust.
-A majority of couples don’t reach that stage, but after undergoing therapy, they often emerge stronger as individual personalities as they have gone through the process of recovery,” Devaleena says.
+A majority of couples don’t reach that stage of healing from infidelity, but those who undergo therapy often emerge stronger as individual personalities as they have gone through the process of recovery,” Devaleena says.

 Healing after an affair takes rebuilding trust, vulnerability, and a willingness to feel all your feelings, no matter how negative or overwhelming.
 A little structure is always useful during confusing times, so with Devaleena’s guidance, we’ve rounded up some key infidelity recovery stages to help you on your journey.

 “This is the day you find out that your partner has been cheating on you.
 This is the toughest part of the process and yet, this can be the moment you decide to heal.
 This is also a phase of shock and your physical and emotional self will be reeling.
 You’ll experience bodily discomfort, almost as if you can foresee danger ahead.
 Millions of questions will loom in your head, followed by intense anger, self-doubt, remorse, a sudden drop in self-worth and confidence,” says Devaleena.